National Highway Institute

 A team of bridge maintenance practitioners from ODOT and OACES have prepared a two-day course titled, “Oregon Highway Bridge Maintenance Training”.
 The in person instruction and web-based self-guided instruction is geared toward the needs of Local Agency and DOT bridge maintenance workers and engineers.
 Course participants will find coverage of specific areas of concern about their bridges with detailed presentations of specific techniques, as well as an overview of maintenance issues throughout the two-day Course.
 In-person training courses containing hands-on demonstrations of repair techniques are planned to be offered in March of odd-numbered years.
 Contact Holly Winston for more information.

 Bridge Maintenance Presentations

-The following presentations are from the Bridge Maintenance Training for Local Agency classes held in 2019.
+The following presentations are from the Bridge Maintenance Training for Local Agency classes held in 2023.
 Agencies are free to use them as they wish.
-The classes will be presented again in person in 2021.